ThangHoang54/Movie-Ticket-Reservation-System/README.md

 - Run from source code:
 1. Clone this repository to your local machine.
 2. Sync the Maven dependencies provided in `pom.xml`.
+3. Create the new database called 'movie_ticket_reservation' in SQL Workbench 8.0 CE.
-3. Copy the SQL script in [sql.file](src/main/resources/org/example/finalexam/SQL_Data/Movie_Ticket_SQL.sql) into SQL Workbench 8.0 CE and execute it.
+4. Copy the SQL script in [sql.file](src/main/resources/org/example/finalexam/SQL_Data/Movie_Ticket_SQL.sql) into SQL Workbench 8.0 CE and execute it.
-4. Go to [DatabaseConnection_Class](src/main/java/org/example/finalexam/utils/DatabaseConnection.java) and change the PASSWORD to your registered password.
+5. Go to [DatabaseConnection_Class](src/main/java/org/example/finalexam/utils/DatabaseConnection.java) and change the PASSWORD to your registered password.
-3. Compile the Java source code and run the program.
+6. Compile the Java source code and run the program.
-4. Explore the functionalities and provide feedback for improvements.
+7. Explore the functionalities and provide feedback for improvements.

 > __Sample user accounts__